 Kuhn, T. The Structure of Scientific Revolutions.
 Chicago: University of Chicago Press, 1962; enlarged edition, 1970.

 Feyerabend, P.K.
 Against Method: Outline of an Anarchistic Theory of Knowledge.
 London: New Life Books, 1978.

 I am not yet familiar with either of these books, but I imagine they may be full of ideas that provide a better understanding of how ideas (in our day and age at least) change.
 Moreover, I personally am interested to see whether either author ever uses the word metabolic.
 I suspect they do not, however, I confidently wager that the basis of both their themes is indeed the metabolic process.

-Could it the metabolic process may possibly be the next predominant paradigm for humanity?
+Could it be that the metabolic process may possibly be the next predominant paradigm for humanity?